vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

 ### 3. Hosted Zone

 You can follow the instructions in the official [documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#set-up-a-hosted-zone), or here.
 The official documentation creates a subdomain on the hosted zone.
 You can do this, or just use the hosted zone itself.
-There is a special step if you choose the subdomain route that is not reflected in the official documentation.
+There is an extra step if you choose the subdomain route that is not reflected in the official documentation.
 This example will follow the official documentation and call out the additional step.

 For this example, we are using the domain `k8squid.com`, and a subdomain of `external-dns-test`.